How to Setup PureVPN on Router in 2021

 - Open your Arris router control panel

-- Click on Wan Setup tab and then on PPTP on the sidebar
+- Click on the Wan Setup tab and then on PPTP on the sidebar

 - Click on Enable PPTP